acdh-oeaw/apis-core-rdf/docs/source/features.md

 The [apis_core.history.models.VersionMixin][] class is a mixin that can be added to any model to enable versioning.
 It adds a `history` property to the model that returns a `HistoricalRecords` instance.
-Additionally it allows to override the date of the revision by setting the `_history_date` property of the model instance.
+Additionally, it allows to override the date of the revision by setting the `_history_date` property of the model instance.
 To activate versioning for a model, simply inherit from `VersionMixin`: